Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

 \subsection{Feature Extraction}

-For feature extraction of spoken utterances we used MFCCs.
-For calculating MFCCs we used $pre\_emphasis$, frame size represented as $f\_size$, frame stride represented as $f\_stride$, N-point Fast Fourier transform represented as $NFFT$, low frequency mel represented as $lf$, number of filter represented as $nfilt$, number of cepstral coefficients represented as $ncoef$, and cepstral lifter represented $lifter$ of values 0.97, 0.025 (25ms), 0.015 (15ms overlapping), 512, 0, 40, 13, and 22, respectively.
-We used frame size of 25 ms as typically frame sizes in speech processing domain uses 20ms to 40ms with 50\% (in our case 15ms) overlapping between consecutive frames.
+For feature extraction of spoken utterances, we used MFCCs.
+For calculating MFCCs we used $pre\_emphasis$, frame size represented as $f\_size$, frame stride represented as $f\_stride$, N-point Fast Fourier transform represented as $NFFT$, low-frequency mel represented as $lf$, the number of filters represented as $nfilt$, the number of cepstral coefficients represented as $ncoef$ and cepstral lifter represented $lifter$ of values 0.97, 0.025 (25ms), 0.015 (15ms overlapping), 512, 0, 40, 13, and 22, respectively.
+We used a frame size of 25 ms as typically frame sizes in the speech processing domain use 20ms to 40ms with 50\% (in our case 15ms) overlapping between consecutive frames.

-We used low frequency mel (lf) as 0 and high frequency mel (hf) is calculated using the equation \ref{eq:hf}. lf and hf are used to generate the non-linear human ear perception of sound, by more discriminative of lower frequencies and less discriminative at higher frequencies.
+We used low-frequency mel (lf) as 0 and high-frequency mel (hf) is calculated using the equation \ref{eq: hf}. lf and hf are used to generate the non-linear human ear perception of sound, by being more discriminative at lower frequencies and less discriminative at higher frequencies.

-As shown in equation \ref{eq:es} emphasized signal is calculated by using pre-emphasis filter applied on signal using first order filter.
-Number of frames is calculated by taking the ceiling value of division of absolute value of difference between signal length ($sig\_len$) and product of filter size ($f\_size$) and sample rate (sr) with the product of frame stride ($f\_stride$) and sample rate (sr) as shown in equation \ref{eq:nframes}.
-Signal length is the length of $emphasized\_signal$ calculated in equation \ref{eq:es}.
+As shown in equation \ref{eq: es} emphasized signal is calculated by using a pre-emphasis filter applied on the signal ($sig$) using the first-order filter.
+The number of frames is calculated by taking the ceiling value of the division of the absolute value of the difference between signal length ($sig\_len$) and product of filter size ($f\_size$) and sample rate (sr) with the product of frame stride ($f\_stride$) and sample rate (sr) as shown in equation \ref{eq: nframes}.
+Signal length is the length of $emphasized\_signal$ calculated in equation \ref{eq: es}.

-Using equation \ref{eq:pad_sig} $pad\_signal$ is generated from concatenation of $emphasized\_signal$ and zero value array of dimension ($pad\_signal\_length - signal\_length$)$\times$1, where, $pad\_signal\_length$ is calculated by $n\_frames\times (f\_stride \times sr) + (f\_size \times sr)$.
+Using equation \ref{eq: pad_sig} $pad\_signal$ is generated from concatenation of $emphasized\_signal$ and zero value array of dimension ($pad\_signal\_length - signal\_length$)$\times$1, where, $pad\_signal\_length$ is calculated by $n\_frames\times (f\_stride \times sr) + (f\_size \times sr)$.

-Frames are calculated as shown in equation \ref{eq:frames} from the $pad\_signal$ elements where elements are the addition of array of positive natural number from 0 to $f\_size\times sr$ repeated $n\_frames$ and transpose of array of size of $num\_frames$ where each element is the difference of $(f\_stride\times sr)$.
+Frames are calculated as shown in equation \ref{eq: frames} from the $pad\_signal$ elements where elements are the addition of an array of positive natural numbers from 0 to $f\_size\times sr$ repeated $n\_frames$ and the transpose of the array of size of $num\_frames$ where each element is the difference of $(f\_stride\times sr)$.